Language: EN

 What is and how to use a library

-A library is a set of pre-written code that you keep together so that you can use it and reuse it in your program.
+A library is a set of already written code, that you keep all together so that you can use and reuse it in your program.

-Imagine having to rewrite a function from scratch every time you wanted to use it.
-Well… programming would be a very tough exercise of reinventing the wheel over and over again.
+Imagine that every time you wanted to use a function you had to rewrite it from scratch.
+Well… programming would be a very hard exercise of reinventing the wheel over and over again.

 To avoid this, there are libraries.
-They are simply collections of code snippets that we store grouped together so that you can reuse them.
-This way, you save time by not having to recreate them.
+They are simply collections of code snippets that we keep grouped so you can reuse them. (this way you save the time of recreating them).

 programacion-que-es-una-biblioteca

-Libraries are called that because they are like a “place” where you store your code snippets, well organized, like you do with books in a library.
+Libraries are called that because they are like a “place” where you keep your code snippets, nicely organized, just like you do with books in a library.

-Libraries are often called “libraries” because of the similarity to “library” in English.
-It is actually a misnomer and there are very radical people about this.
-But don’t feel too bad about it, it happens to all of us.
+Libraries are often called librerías, due to the similarity with “library” in English.
+It’s actually incorrect and there are very radical people about this.
+But don’t worry too much about it, it happens to all of us.

-If you prefer, you can think of them as a toolbox where you store useful codes, whether they are yours or from other people.
+If you prefer, you can think of them as a toolbox where you keep useful codes (whether they are yours or from others).
 Then you can open the box, take out the tools you need, and use them whenever you want.

 Libraries can be: